Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/annotations/addswffileasannotation/_index.md

 ---
-title: Add Swf File As Annotation linktitle:Add Swf File As Annotation
+title: Add Swf File As Annotation
+linktitle: Add Swf File As Annotation
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add SWF files as annotations in Aspose.PDF for .NET with this step-by-step guide.
 type: docs